Donald Davies (bishop): Teaching career and religious life

 Davies joined the faculties of Huron College and the University of Tulsa, teaching philosophy and religion to students there while also fulfilling the requirements toward obtaining his Doctor of Divinity degree.
 Ordained to the diaconate at the Episcopal Diocese of Kansas by Bishop Goodrich Fenner in 1950, Davies then served as deacon-in-charge for one year before becoming rector.
 Chair of the Department of Christian Education, he also served on the Executive Council and Standing Committee.

 Two years later, he was appointed rector at St. Paul's in Manhattan, Kansas; in addition, he spent three years as the campus chaplain for Kansas State University.
 He was then also appointed as a chaplain in the United States Army Reserve in 1954.
 From 1954 to 1958, he was employed by New York City's Episcopal Church Center, where he developed a teaching series for the church.

 Appointed as rector of Grace Church in Monroe, Louisiana in 1958, he remained there for four years, during which time he was also appointed as a Fellow of the College of Preachers at Washington Cathedral.
 An active duty chaplain at Fort Hood in Texas from 1962 to 1964, he then was appointed as professor and sub-dean at Seabury-Western.
 Appointed dean of Trinity Cathedral in Omaha, Nebraska in 1968, Davies began his study of the life of Alexander Charles Garrett, the first bishop of the Episcopal Diocese of Dallas.

 Elected as the bishop of the Episcopal Diocese of Dallas in March 1970, in response to the sudden death of Avery Mason who had died suddenly while holding that position, Davies was subsequently ordained as the bishop for Dallas on June 22, 1970, the fourth man to hold that post.

 When the Diocese of Dallas opted to form a new western diocese in November 1982, Davies chose to become the bishop for this new diocese — The Episcopal Diocese of Fort Worth — a post he continued to hold until his 1985 retirement.

 In 2005, Davies was preceded in death by his 54-year-old son, Allan David Davies, who died on May 22 in Granbury, Texas.
 He was then widowed by his wife, Mabel, on June 19, 2010; she was subsequently buried at the Acton Cemetery in Acton, Texas.
 They had been married for nearly 70 years.

 Death and interment

 Davies died on October 16, 2011, at the age of 91.
 A Requiem was held at 11 a.m. on Friday, Oct.
 21, 2011 at the Church of the Good Shepherd in Granbury, Texas.
 Davies was then interred beside his wife at the Acton Cemetery in Acton, Texas.
-He was survived by four other children, ten grandchildren, and seven great-grandchildren.